sponsian/mosaic-dev/packages/contracts/test-report.md

-      ✓ adjustTrove():  updates borrower's stake and totalStakes with a coll decrease (553ms) ✓ adjustTrove(): changes MoUSDToken balance by the requested decrease (529ms) ✓ adjustTrove(): changes MoUSDToken balance by the requested increase (577ms) ✓ adjustTrove(): Changes the activePool ETH and raw ether balance by the requested decrease (1371ms) ✓ adjustTrove(): Changes the activePool ETH and raw ether balance by the amount of ETH sent (548ms) ✓ adjustTrove(): Changes the MoUSD debt in ActivePool by requested decrease (541ms) ✓ adjustTrove(): Changes the MoUSD debt in ActivePool by requested increase (397ms) ✓ adjustTrove(): new coll = 0 and new debt = 0 is not allowed, as gas compensation still counts toward ICR (385ms)
+      ✓ adjustTrove():  updates borrower's stake and totalStakes with a coll decrease (553ms) ✓ adjustTrove(): changes MoUSDToken balance by the requested decrease (529ms) ✓ adjustTrove(): changes MoUSDToken balance by the requested increase (577ms) ✓ adjustTrove(): Changes the activePool REEF and raw ether balance by the requested decrease (1371ms) ✓ adjustTrove(): Changes the activePool REEF and raw ether balance by the amount of REEF sent (548ms) ✓ adjustTrove(): Changes the MoUSD debt in ActivePool by requested decrease (541ms) ✓ adjustTrove(): Changes the MoUSD debt in ActivePool by requested increase (397ms) ✓ adjustTrove(): new coll = 0 and new debt = 0 is not allowed, as gas compensation still counts toward ICR (385ms)